awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https.md

 1. The viewer decrypts the response\.

+**Note**
+To help thwart SSL renegotiation\-type attacks, CloudFront does not support renegotiation for viewer and origin requests\.

 For information about how to require HTTPS between viewers and CloudFront, and between CloudFront and your origin, see the following topics\.

 **Topics**